 Florida VFW officer resigns amid sexual harassment allegations

-OCALA, Fla. – A veteran VFW officer resigned his position under protest last week following mounting pressure from four female auxiliary members of the Florida VFW who accused him of repeated sexual misconduct.
+A Veterans of Foreign Wars officer resigned his position under protest last week following mounting pressure from four female auxiliary members of the Florida VFW who accused him of repeated sexual misconduct.

 An investigation launched by the national VFW’s general counsel, John Muckelbauer, found the allegations by Sharon Beam, Pam Lotman, Teresa Bachand and Tela Harbold to be “very credible.”

-The women alleged Perrino, a decorated veteran, made unwanted sexual advances towards them between 2012 to 2019.
+The women alleged Perrino, a decorated veteran, made unwanted sexual advances towards them between 2012 and 2019.

 Muckelbauer, a respected attorney and Marine Corps veteran, told News 6 the state’s VFW administrators “failed to fully investigate“ the charges.